Lions Club to honor veterans with Memorial Day Cruise

-NAPLES — The Naples Lions Club has sponsored a Memorial Day Cruise to honor veterans from 3 to 5 p.m.
-Monday, May 27, on the Song River Queen II.
-Boarding begins at 2:30 p.m.
+NAPLES — The Naples Lions Club is sponsoring a Memorial Day cruise to honor veterans on the Song River Queen II from 3 to 5 p.m.
+Monday, May 27.
+Boarding begins at 2:30.

 The cruise is open to all veterans and active duty military.
 Military and immediate family members board free; additional passengers by advance request.
 Walk-up boarding only on a space-available basis.
 There will be complimentary appetizers and desserts available.